The 4 Phases of Injury Care

 Phase III Injury Evaluation

-Workplace injuries must be evaluated by a certified physician.
-The physician is responsible for developing a return-to-work treatment plan specialized to the specific injury.
+Workplace injuries must be evaluated by a clinician.
+The clinician is responsible for developing a return-to-work treatment plan specialized to the specific injury.
 This includes determining the appropriate treatment plan, but also investigating any transitional duty options.

-Each step within the injury care process must be communicated to the employee, employer and the payor.** Concentra will provide an Activity Status Sheet after each visit to the injured employee themselves, a copy for their immediate supervisor, and e-mail/faxes to the employer and payor contact.
+Each step within the injury care process must be communicated to the employee, employer and the payor.** Concentra will provide an Activity Status Sheet after each visit to the injured employee, a copy for his or her immediate supervisor, and e-mail/faxes to the employer and payor contact.

 During the evaluation phase, the medical center where the injured employee is being treated will also submit a payment request to the insurance provider that the employer is currently using.